 - Disable XML-RPC: Protect your site from DDoS attacks

 XML-RPC is a fairly useless feature for WordPress (remote publishing anyone?)
 The one thing it is good at is attracting DDoS attacks on your site.
 This plugin disables xmlrpc.php by adding code to your .htaccess file.
 One of my clients has a high-traffic site which was attacked about once a month.
 This stopped it.
 Note that disabling this will prevent the Jetpack Publicize module and probably other modules from working.

 - Maintenance Mode: Hide your site until it’s ready

 Puts put an “under construction” or other message as your front page while you’re working on your site.
 Log in to bypass it.
 Can also have a countdown timer – cool!
 Works with Multisite!

 Doesn’t literally rename the file, but does some tricks to redirect.
 Great for preventing brute-force attacks trying to log into your site.
 Also lets you rename /wp-admin.

 - WordFence: Protect your site from hackers

 I use this on ALL of my sites to protect against hackers.
 Does regular scans for malware and blocks known evil IP addresses.
 Also has a caching function to speed up your site load time, which I use now instead of W3 Total Cache.
 Just be sure to disable “live traffic logging” because it bloats your database faster than a bean-and-cheese burrito from Taco Bell.

-Best SEO / Analytics Plugins
+Best SEO Plugin